jimenez/marathon/docs/docs/ports.md

 #### Referencing Ports

-You can reference ports in the Dockerfile for our fictitious app as follows:
+You can reference host ports in the Dockerfile for our fictitious app as follows:

 ```sh
 CMD ./my-app --http-port=$PORT0 --https-port=$PORT1 --monitoring-port=$PORT2